How do I view Modules as a student?

 In Modules, you can view all the modules in your course.
 Modules are organized by order of progression.

-Note: The Modules page supports keyboard shortcuts.
-To view a list of keyboard shortcuts, press the Shift+Question Mark keys simultaneously on your keyboard.
+- The Modules page supports keyboard shortcuts.
+To view a window with a list of keyboard navigation shortcuts, press the Shift+Question Mark keys simultaneously on your keyboard.

 Modules can be filled with different types of content.
 Each module item also includes an icon with its type:

 - Page : a page of content to read

 - Link or External Tool : an external link or tool to view outside of the course

 - File : a file to download or view